ironmancool/table_program/README.md

 # table_program

-The html file contains two tables.
-It is created by Po-Chun who gets help from DataTables and two contributors in
+The html file contains two tables (with two tabs, more fancy haha).
+It contains all the basic functions in datatables It is created by Po-Chun who gets help from DataTables and two contributors in

 https://github.com/DataTables/DataTables/blob/master/examples/api/tabs_and_scrolling.html